otter-sec/sui-token-gen/README.md

 # Sui Token CLI Tool

 A **Rust-based CLI tool** for generating and verifying Sui token smart contracts effortlessly.
+It uses the RPC service which is run by Osec on `5.161.90.244:5001`.
+If you want to use a custom RPC url you can pass using the --rpc flag.

 ---